Mark Briscoe: Combat Zone Wrestling (2001–2003, 2010–2012)

-At the end of 2001 and into 2002, CZW's territory (that is, the area at which they held the majority of their events) was shifting from Sewell, New Jersey, to Philadelphia, Pennsylvania, in order to hold events regularly at the old ECW arena, beginning with December 15's Cage of Death 3.
+At the end of 2001 and into 2002, CZW's territory was shifting from Sewell, New Jersey, to Philadelphia, Pennsylvania, in order to hold events regularly at the former ECW arena, beginning with December 15's Cage of Death 3.
 At this event, they faced Nick Gage and Nate Hatred, but wore masks and were identified as The Midnight Outlaws.
 This was likely to get around the fact that Jay was only 17 and Mark only 16 at the time; this meant, as they were under 18 years of age, that they could not legally work in a sport wrestling exhibition in the state of Pennsylvania.
 As CZW regularly began holding shows in the Philadelphia area, the Midnight Outlaws made appearances at the next four CZW events.
 At A Higher Level of Pain on April 13, 2002, Jay appeared across the ring from the Midnight Outlaws, tagging with Ruckus against Mark and someone else.
 By this time, he had turned 18.
 Jay and Ruckus were won the match, and this was the last time either Jay or Mark appeared for CZW until April 12, 2003, where Jay and Mark both returned for Best of the Best 3.
-Jay was a surprise entrant after being taunted by A.J.
-Styles, and Mark filling in for the injured Ruckus.
+Jay was a surprise entrant after being taunted by AJ Styles, and Mark filling in for the injured Ruckus.
 Jay advanced to the semi-finals, where he lost to B-Boy, and Mark lost his fill-in match to Sonjay Dutt.
 The two faced off with the Backseat Boyz for the CZW World Tag Team Championship at Truth or Consequences on June 14, but failed to win the belts.